-You can rest assured that the information in this guide is based on firsthand, personal experience of living in Portugal.
+The information in this guide is based on firsthand, personal experience of living in Portugal.

 Whether you’re just starting to research retirement options or you’re ready to make the move, read on for all the information you need to plan this exciting new chapter!

 What are the benefits of retiring in Portugal?